npsark/rshell/README.md

 5. *rshell* does not parse tabs correctly.
 For example, assuming 'T' represents a tab, `echo TTT"hello world"` would throw an error saying it can't find the directory.
 6. If *rshell* encounters more than one output redirection symbol within a single command, it chrashes.
 If the command is a compound command separated by semicolons, any of the commands between semicolons can have output redirection regardless of whether the others do.
 7. If a command redirects its output to a file and then attempts to pipe its output to another command, *rshell* will crash (ex. `cat Makefile >file | grep g++`).
+8. If a program is running within *rshell* and ^c is enterred, it does not kill the child process.
+Instead, it send the interrup signal.
+As a result, if the child process handles interrupt signals unusually, the child's handling is executed.

 #LS